Governors Island New York is the city’s best-kept secret.

 If you haven’t enjoyed lounging in a field of hammocks, sipping local craft beers, watching live bands and having one of the best views of the Statue of Liberty all at once, you’re doing New York wrong.
-For a budget-friendly summer’s day out in New York City, nothing comes close to a day at Governors Island.
+For a budget-friendly summer’s day out, nothing comes close to a day at Governors Island New York.

 A five-minute ferry ride costing the princely sum of $3 is all that is separating you from the chaos of downtown to the calming haven that is Governors Island.
 If you are an early riser, weekend services before 11 am are free.
 With that sort of deal and the chance to be there before the hottest part of the day, the first boat out is close to capacity, loading on not just day trippers, families with strollers and cyclists, but also a procession of food trucks.
 The ferry leaves from the grand old cast iron terminal right next to the Staten Island ferry in the downtown Battery area of Manhattan.

 To make the most of your day, make a beeline straight for Blazing Saddles to rent some bikes for the day.
 It’s $15 for 2 hours to hire a cruiser—but if you’re counting your pennies, you can certainly cover the island by foot, and it’s a rather pleasant stroll.
 If you’re a Citibike user; you’re in luck, they have docking stations here as well.
 There are also novel four and six-person Surreys, which look like the skeleton of an early T-model Ford.

 We ride the perimeter of the west side of the island, for breathtaking (and free) views of Lady Liberty.
 We pass the giant slides, sunny gardens, sculptures, and a mini-golf course.
 It makes it easy to forget just how close we are to the city.